whitej42/williams-eng-acc-assessment/README.md

 ### Data Processing Pipeline

-The application uses a modern ETL architecture designed for performance and maintainability:
+The application uses an ETL architecture designed for performance, scalability and maintainability:

 1. **Extract**: Raw racing data is loaded into DuckDB tables
 2. **Transform**: SQL analytics queries process and aggregate the data